Moderna hopes to deliver COVID vaccines to Germany faster - report

-BERLIN, June 24 (Reuters) - Drugmaker Moderna Inc (MRNA.O) hopes to be able to deliver the COVID-19 vaccines it has promised to Germany faster than originally planned, Dan Staner, its European head, was quoted as telling the WirtschaftsWoche weekly on Thursday.
+BERLIN (Reuters) - Drugmaker Moderna Inc hopes to be able to deliver the COVID-19 vaccines it has promised to Germany faster than originally planned, Dan Staner, its European head, was quoted as telling the WirtschaftsWoche weekly on Thursday.

 “Moderna hopes to provide the doses planned for Germany in the third quarter earlier to support the fastest possible progress on vaccinations,” Staner said.